-In October 2018, a "bored" member of the public climbed out along Len Lye's Water Whirler on the Wellington waterfront, snapping and breaking it with his body weight.1 The Water Whirler, installed in 2006, is a 12-metre tall kinetic sculpture which performs choreographed sequences of water streams to create patterns in the air and on the sea.
-Estimated to cost \$300,000 to repair or replace, the work has been out of commission for at least the last two years undergoing repairs, and was weeks away from coming back into service.2 care," said Roger Horrocks, Lye's former assistant.4 "You break it, you buy it," said the mayor.
-"I think you're a dick!" said Lye expert Terry Parkes.5 Public outrage overflowed on social media - much of it, perversely, directed towards the cost of the work.
+In October 2018, a "bored" member of the public climbed out along Len Lye's Water Whirler on the Wellington waterfront, snapping and breaking it with his body weight.
+The Water Whirler, installed in 2006, is a 12-metre tall kinetic sculpture which performs choreographed sequences of water streams to create patterns in the air and on the sea.
+Estimated to cost \$300,000 to repair or replace, the work has been out of commission for at least the last two years undergoing repairs, and was weeks away from coming back into service.

+"If I did that, I would definitely fall and die," said a nearby child.
+"There's people in the community that have no understanding that sculptures are valuable and need loving care," said Roger Horrocks, Lye's former assistant.
+"You break it, you buy it," said the mayor.
+"I think you're a dick!" said Lye expert Terry Parkes.
+Public outrage overflowed on social media - much of it, perversely, directed towards the cost of the work.
 The sculpture slapped the perpetrator in the head as they both descended into the water, making its own comment on the state of things.